Royal Family The Gurkhas and Nepal

 3. The Queen at G200

 2015 was the bicentenary of the Gurkhas fighting alongside Great Britain – 200 years of courageous and loyal service in the British Army.
-To celebrate this momentous milestone, amongst other members of the Royal Family, The Queen attended the G200 pageant in London in recognition of all that the Gurkhas have done for Britain.
+To celebrate this momentous milestone, amongst other members of the Royal Family, The Queen attended the G200 pageant in London to recognise all that the Gurkhas have done for Britain.

-The Queen attended the G200 pageant in London in recognition of all that the Gurkhas have done for Britain.
+The Queen attended the G200 pageant in London to recognise all the Gurkhas have done for Britain.

 4. Princess Mary and the 10th Gurkha Rifles

-Royals showed their support with the renaming of the 10th Gurkha Rifles in Princess Mary’s honor following her service in World War Two.
+Royals supported the renaming of the 10th Gurkha Rifles in Princess Mary’s honour following her service in World War Two.
 From 1949 they became 10th Princess Mary’s Own Gurkha Rifles.

 5. Gurkhas at the Royal Wedding